-So you know that now you can live and travel with your ESA without paying any pet fees?
-Fair Housing Act is all about protecting you and your rights as an ESA owner.
+Now you can live and travel with your ESA without paying any pet fees.
+The Fair Housing Act is all about protecting you and your rights as an ESA owner.

 Continue to know more about this federal law and how it protects you and your ESA.

-Fair Housing Act is a federal law that forbids discrimination based on race, color, social status, sexual orientation, national origins and disabiltiies.
+Fair Housing Act is a federal law that forbids discrimination based on race, color, social status, sexual orientation, national origins, and disabilities.
 These disabilities include both physical and mental disability and no landlord is allowed to refuse accommodation on the aforementioned grounds.

 Under this act, you can live with your service and emotional support animals without any discrimination or paying the pet fees.
 Since these animals are not pets, landlords are not allowed to ask for any fees for providing reasonable accommodation for them.

-Fair Housing Act covers the rights to accommodation of the tenants who are looking to rent or buy the house from the following entities:
+Fair Housing Act covers the rights to the accommodation of the individuals with disabilities and tenants who are looking to rent or buy the house from the following entities:

 The Act is the product and result of the civil rights movement that was gaining momentum and changing the legal structure in the time span between 1954 to 1968.
 The aim of the movement was to make sure that every US citizen gets equal rights to accommodation and housing facilities.

-Fair Housing Act regulations protects minorities from any and every kind of discrimination and control and stop housing discrimination in the United States.
-So, how does this act expands to cover assistance animals?
+Fair Housing Act regulations protect minorities from any and every kind of discrimination and control and stop housing discrimination in the United States.
+So, how does this act expand to cover assistance animals?
 According to the act, no landlord should deny housing based on any disabilities.
 These could be invisible disabilities as well as those that are apparent, like physical disability or challenge.